After stepping away from blogging for a bit, I gained clarity and a renewed perspective for moving forward in the direction that feels right to me.

 Get back to what inspired you to start a blog in the first place.

-Remember the days when we left heart-felt comments on blogs and shared our favorite posts to say, “Look at what my friend created.
+Remember the days when we left heart-felt comments on blogs and shared our favourite posts to say, “Look at what my friend created.
 Isn’t she talented?”

 Are those days gone?
-Is it only about hearts and likes and plus ones?
+Is it only about hearts and likes?
 Is our success measured by reach alone?
 I hope not.

 What I’ve come to realize is it’s best to stay on my own path.